 Author.
 Educator.
 Speaker.
 Blogger.
 Poet.
 Photographer.

-Tonya’s newest book, A State Divided: The Civil War Letters of James Calaway Hale and Benjamin Petree of Andrew County, Missouri, 1862-65, incorporates fifty Civil War letters written by two of her ancestors, along with significant amounts of research and commentary.
-In addition to this nonfiction text, Tonya is working on a historical fiction novel, Missouri Daughter, which incorporates parts of the letters and also adds imagined chapters about the family’s lives back in Andrew County.
+Tonya’s book A State Divided: The Civil War Letters of James Calaway Hale and Benjamin Petree of Andrew County, Missouri, 1862-65, incorporates fifty Civil War letters written by two of her ancestors, along with significant amounts of research and commentary.
+Her book Frank and Nora’s Historic Honeymoon Adventure: A Travelogue with a “Time Travel” Twist, details the amazing four-week honeymoon her great grandparents took in 1905 and weaves in stories and photos from her own travels.
 On her blog, Chasing History: Exploring My Ancestral Roots, she shares updates on her book projects, discusses the family research she is doing, shares travel stories and photos, and provides excerpts from the letters and other relevant texts.

-While teaching, grading student papers, and working on her writing projects keep her busy, Tonya is also an active member of Emerging Civil War, South Bay Writers/ California Writers Club, National League of American Pen Women, and Poetry Center San Jose.
-She looks forward to doing more Book Talks and History Presentations in the future, both in person and on Zoom.
+A teacher of English for 36 years, most of them at Los Gatos High School in Los Gatos, CA, Tonya recently retired and is excited about having more time to pursue her writing and travel interests.
+She is an active member of Emerging Civil War, South Bay Writers/ California Writers Club, National League of American Pen Women, South Bay Civil War Round Table, and Poetry Center San Jose.
+She also enjoys doing Book Talks and History Presentations, both in person and on Zoom.
 Click on the “List of Available Presentations” at right to see a list of Civil War-related topics on which she is prepared to present.

 Follow Tonya Graham McQuade on Social Media